 Zoom on the Ford FG6250P

-In a nutshell, the Ford FG6250P is a portable generator mostly geared towards:
+In summary, the Ford FG6250P is a portable generator especially useful for:

 - RV travellers looking for even more independence